pieroproietti/penguins-blog/blog/2023-09-08-eggs-bananas.md

 ---
 authors: pieroproietti
-slug: apple-bananas
+slug: eggs-bananas
-title: "apples, bananas and other oddities"
+title: "eggs, bananas and other oddities"
 lang: it
 enableComments: true
 ---